Scouting America

 1. Set a meeting date for a trip to the local zoo.
 If there is a cost to visit the zoo confirm with the pack committee and parents how the cost will be paid for.
 Ask if the zoo offers group discounts.

-2. Remind parents and legal guardians of the meeting location date and time and to bring a completed Activity Consent Form
+2. Remind parents and legal guardians of the meeting location date and time.

 During the meeting: